Hi-Point C-9

 The Hi-Point Model C-9 is a polymer-framed, semi-automatic, blowback-operated pistol manufactured by Hi-Point Firearms.

 It is chambered in 9×19mm Parabellum and is rated to accept +P ammunition.
 It became well known for its low retail price of under $200.
-An improved model, the YC9, was originally expected for release by late 2019, but it is still not available as of 2022.
+An improved model, the YC9, was originally expected for release by late 2019, but was finally released for sale in August 2023.